Emergency Management / 9-1-1

 In addition, 9-1-1 responsibilities include providing 9-1-1 addresses for all areas of the county that are not within any incorporated city limits.
 The office works with the appropriate city officials to provide all other 9-1-1 addresses.
 All addressing is coordinated with the Postal Services and the various telephone companies.

 Jerry Bergquist has served in this appointed position since January, 1989.
-Sarah Van De Velde was hired as his assistant in December, 2012.
+Kimberly Franklin was hired as his assistant in June, 2017.
 The Emergency Management / 9-1-1 office and Communications Center are located in the lower level of the Stutsman County Law Enforcement Center, 205 6th St SE, Jamestown.
 You can also reach the office by phone at (701) 252-9093.